trakerr-com/trakerr-javascript/README.md

 ```html
 <script src="trakerr.min.js"></script>
 ```
-You should not need to `require` in the previous examples.
+You should not need to utilize the npm based `require` in the previous examples.
 Otherwise, they should all work.

 ### For angular
 Install an $exceptionHandler as shown below.